mimbert/g5k_bench_flops/README.md

 - clone the repo

-- add to the repo root dir the following files:
+- add to the root dir the following files, I prefer not putting them on the repo because these are distribution packages and because of possible licensing issues (i did not check):

   - atlas3.10.0.tar.bz2 (download from http://sourceforge.net/projects/math-atlas/files/)